LucasDelfino92/morrowindsharp/addon.md

 Customize/randomize your starting attributes, skills, spells, items, companion, faction, and location on Vvardenfell, Solstheim, Mainland Morrowind (Tamriel Rebuilt), Skyrim (Skyrim: Home of the Nords), or Cyrodiil (Province Cyrodiil).
 - Hide all plugins minus **CREL_Vanilla_STOTSP_v3.1.esp**.

+> ℹ️ This plugin is compatible **Solstheim - Tomb of the Snow Prince**, which we will install in the **Cities and Towns Add-on**, allowing us to start our game in Vvardenfell or Solstheim.

 Additional files to install:
 - [**Chargen Revamped - Expanded Lands STOTSP 2.2.2 Patch**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Chargen%20Revamped%20-%20Expanded%20Lands%20STOTSP%202.2.2%20Patch.7z)
   Patches the CREL plugin for compatibility with **Solstheim - Tomb of the Snow Prince 2.2.2**.

-> ℹ️ This will allow us to create a new character in Vvardenfell or Solstheim.
-The latter requires **Solstheim - Tomb of the Snow Prince**, which we will install in the **Cities and Towns Add-on**.

 [**Magicka Expanded**](https://www.nexusmods.com/morrowind/mods/47111)
 A lua-based framework for creating new, fully functional magic effects.